thewildnath/PathTracer/README.md

 # Path Tracer

 This project is based on [Exposure Render](https://github.com/ThomasKroes/exposure-render) by Thomas Kroes and it extends it by implementing a full Monte Carlo path tracer similar to [pbrt](https://github.com/mmp/pbrt-v3) (but much simpler).
-It is a direct volume renderer, meaning that it supports interactive updates to the transform function which can change how the volume is rendered in real-time.
+It is a direct volume renderer, meaning that it supports interactive updates to the transform function, which can change how the volume is rendered in real-time.
 The pictures below were rendered in the same session without requiring any restarts or recalculations of the data.

 ![Bone](Renders/TF1.bmp?raw=true "Bone")
 ![Transparent](Renders/TF7.bmp?raw=true "Transparent")